Spinal anatomy and disorders

 An example of a piece of bone removed from a laminectomy to convert the ‘O’ around the tight nerve region to a ‘U’ where the nerve can be afforded more room.
 See the nerve sac now free.

 A foraminotomy (often performed as a keyhole type procedure) involves expansion and opening up of a narrowed tunnel that the nerve is crowded or compressed within, thereby creating for space for it to exit without any pressure.
-An example below of nerve roots affected by exit tunnel narrowing e.g. by bone spurs or disc in the picture on the left.
+An example above of nerve roots affected by exit tunnel narrowing e.g. by bone spurs or disc in the picture on the left.
+Bottom left - narrowed space for nerve preoperatively and demonstration of improved space for the exiting nerve postoperatively (yellow) with the surgical tract used (green).
 On the right an example of a completed foraminotomy (bottom) and the bone removal required to achieve decompression (middle).

 The prognosis is not as favorable if the patient has had previous spine symptoms, if there is a large annular tear (>5mm) or if the whole spinal segment has advanced degeneration with disc collapse, bone spurs, diffuse wide bulging and narrowing of the tunnels that transmit the nerves.
 If pain becomes chronic (>6 months) then it is much less likely to resolve spontaneously – at this point consideration may be given to surgery whether decompression (taking pressure off nerves to legs by removing disc material or protruding bone that contacts it) or reconstruction (removing the ‘sick’ disc and in its place inserting an implant such as a fusion device or disc replacement).
 The rationale for the latter is that the unhealthy disc is not likely to heal itself and is more likely to have recurrent prolapses and symptoms.
 Results of surgery to remove disc prolapses or fragments where the main symptom is back pain is less predictable.